syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

 * Acknowledging when a request will _**update**_ an existing website
 * _**Delete**_ a website upon request

-You realise there are a lot more things that you will want to operate in the future (e.g. backups) but these lifecycle tasks will set a foundation for a more complex operator to succeed.
+You realise there are a lot more things that you will want to operate in the future (e.g. moving to remote storage, storage backups) but these lifecycle tasks will set a foundation for a more complex operator to succeed.

 👩🏾‍💻 First, create the controller and resource